"I know it's crooked, but it's the only game in town."

 The Verse: Shared with Stardust, although you would only know it by reading Wall: A Prologue, and with "Anansi Boys" since Mr. Nancy not only appears in both, but even dresses the same.
 There is also a minor crossover with The Sandman, since Delirium makes a brief appearance in San Francisco.

 Virtual Danger Denial: Shadow expresses lack of faith in his electronic plane ticket - where he doesn't have a physical ticket, just a number to give at check-in - because it just doesn't seem real to him.
 It's nice foreshadowing of his siding with the old gods against the new, technology-based ones.

 Wannabe Diss: Wednesday speaks with particular disgust of a waitress who serves him and Shadow; he quizzes her about her religion, and she claims to be pagan, but when further quizzed about the particular flavor of paganism, she spits out some pseudo-mystical bullshit and acts offended when Wednesday brings up some of the more hedonistic aspects.
 Wednesday says she "doesn't have the faith and won't have the fun," with the implication that he could at least respect her if she enjoyed herself.
 He goes on to name her sins, which, from the petty to the actively criminal, show a similar propensity for half-measures and lack of commitment, with further implication that for this she is worse than the actively evil.
 The line about "does not have the faith and will not have the fun" is taken from a poem by G. K. Chesterton, about how dreary modern unbelievers are compared to ancient pagans.

-Not made a big deal of at the time (because the person thinking it doesn't realise the significance,) so it might be missed by a less attentive reader, but "It had amused [Mr World] to play chauffeur, in Kansas, after all" pretty much confirms the Foreshadowed identity of a major player in the game.
+Not made a big deal of at the time (because the person thinking it doesn't realize the significance), but "It had amused [Mr World] to play chauffeur, in Kansas, after all" pretty much confirms the Foreshadowed identity of a major player in the game.